Best of Hannity: Always Fighting for America - 7.4

 He's been targeted by the left for his associations with the president.

-Meaning, you know, how did you interpret it?
+Meaning, how did you interpret it?

 Because I know how I interpret it.